nnaumenko/metaf/docs/sphinx/getting_started.rst

 :cpp:func:`metaf::Parser::getResult()` returns a reference to `std::vector<metaf::Group>`. :cpp:type:`metaf::Group` is an ``std::variant`` which holds all concrete group classes as variant alternatives.

-.. warning:: Reference obtained by :cpp:func:`metaf::Parser::getResult()` is only valid as long as an instance of :cpp:class:`metaf::Parser` is valid.
+.. warning:: The reference obtained by :cpp:func:`metaf::Parser::getResult()` is only valid as long as an instance of :cpp:class:`metaf::Parser` still exists and no other METAR or TAF report is parsed by the same instance.
+If :cpp:func:`metaf::Parser::parse()` is executed again, the reference returned by :cpp:func:`metaf::Parser::getResult()` becomes invalid.

 Checking for errors